-This appendix describes the default Solstice SyMON 1.3 rules.
-Use this appendix to determine the rules that are incorporated into Solstice SyMON 1.3.
+This appendix describes the default rules for this release of Solstice SyMON.
+Use this appendix to determine the rules that are incorporated into this Solstice SyMON release.
 By identifying the default rules, you can determine whether or not you need to write a new rule.